 - What is our forecasted net income?
 What might prevent us from achieving that forecast?

 Interpreting financial statements and knowing what questions to ask is a key responsibility of management and the board of directors.
-An excellent resource for non-financial people is CPA Canada’s A Guide to Financial Statements of Not-For-Profit Organizations, available online at https://tinyurl.com/yckk88uv
+An excellent resource for non-financial people is CPA Canada’s A Guide to Financial Statements of Not-For-Profit Organizations

-If you would like to learn more about financial reporting, or you need help improving operating efficiency, reducing costs and strengthening your organization, please contact me at 613-727-1230 ext.
-212 or email@example.com
+If you are interested in arranging financial management training for your board of directors, or you need help improving operating efficiency, reducing costs and strengthening your organization, please contact me at 613-727-1230 ext.
+212 or firstname.lastname@example.org

 Richard MacNeill, FCPA, FCMA, CMC, Dipl.
 T. is a partner at OTUS Group, a team of advisors to business, government and not-for-profit organizations.